 10. Highways are Two-Lane

 Most of the roads that you will be driving on in Iceland are paved, undivided highways where the speed limit is 90 kilometers/hour (55 miles/hour).
 Each direction has just one lane.
 And there is often very little shoulder on either side of the road in case you need to pull over or give an oncoming vehicle more room to pass.

 So if you are driving a large motorhome, and need to pass another large motorhome, it can be rather unnerving as you’ll have very little room to move over.
-Unfortunately we witnessed several vehicles that had gone of the road during our trip to Iceland, including one tourist bus.
+Unfortunately, we witnessed several vehicles that had gone off the road during our trip to Iceland, including one tourist bus.

 So take it slow, try to get as far to one side as you can when passing large vehicles, and be cautious when approaching one-lane bridges.

 11. Obey the Rules of the Road